-* Special Note for October 2018: The month of October 2018 has a few special events to offer Scandinavian enthusiasts.
-For details, visit October 2018 Los Angeles Culture Challenge & Scandinavian Events.
+Special Note for December 2018: The month of December 2018 has several special events to offer Scandinavian enthusiasts.
+For details, visit December 2018: Los Angeles Culture Challenge & Scandinavian Christmas Events

 Scandinavian Film Festival LA, Writers Guild Theater, Beverly Hills

 This is a yearly showcase of films from Norway, Sweden, Denmark, Finland, and Iceland and their Baltic neighbors.
 It screens not only current films submitted by Nordic countries to the Academy for consideration in the “Best Foreign Language Film” category, but also other Nordic feature films, short movies, and documentaries.
-Dates for 2019 have yet to be announced.
-For a look at the 2018 selections, check out Scandinavian Film Festival LA 2018: A Preview.
+In 2019, SFFLA will take place on the following two weekends: January 5 & 6 and January 19 & 20, 2019.
+It will be the festival’s 20th anniversary.

 Scandinavian Festival, California Lutheran University, Thousand Oaks

 The Scandinavian Festival is a two-day festival full of games and crafts for children, a Viking Encampment and Sami Village, a food court, live music and dancing, shopping, lectures, and demonstrations of food, arts, and crafts.
 The 44th annual festival will take place the weekend of April 6 & 7, 2019.
 Read more about what to expect at Southern California’s Annual Scandinavian Festival Returns.

 17th of May Celebration at Norwegian Seamen’s Church, San Pedro